alpdias/instagram-bot/README.md

 * Buttons for posting comment, viewing stories, and denying notifications described as 'Publicar', 'Ver tudo', and 'Agora não' in code may vary by name depending on your instagram language, please check DOM for correct name to execute the script.

-* The script still does not recognize when the photos are already liked, so when going through photos already liked it will dislike. (still working on that part).
+* The script still does not recognize when the photos are already liked, so when going through photos already liked it will dislike. (working on that part).

  ---------------------------------------------------------------------------------------------------------------------